Frequently Asked Questions

 • Maintenance: Granite requires less maintenance than marble and is easier to clean, but both require periodic sealing to protect against stains and scratches.

-• Cost: Marble is typically more expensive than granite, due to its more uniform appearance and greater demand.
+• Cost: Marble is typically more expensive than granite due to its more uniform appearance and greater demand.

 In conclusion, the choice between granite and marble depends on personal preference, budget, and the intended use of the stone.
 Both have their own unique characteristics and can be used to create beautiful and durable surfaces.

 Yes, you can use marble in your kitchen for countertops.
 Marble is a popular choice for kitchen countertops due to its natural beauty and elegant appearance.
 However, it is important to keep in mind that marble is a soft and porous stone, which means it is susceptible to staining, etching, and scratching.
 If you decide to use marble in your kitchen, it is important to be diligent about sealing the surface and avoiding acidic substances that can damage the stone.
-Additionally, regular cleaning and maintenance is necessary to keep the marble looking its best.
+Additionally, regular cleaning and maintenance are necessary to keep the marble looking its best.
 If you are willing to invest the time and effort into properly caring for marble, it can be a stunning and unique addition to your kitchen.

 Here are some general guidelines for cleaning marble and other soft stones: